mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 to provide attitude control whilst in the air.
 This can go badly wrong, as can unwise ground manoeuvres, putting the extremely tough roll cage to the test.
-It is absolutely forbidden in the operator manual to grav- jump the vehicle onto a transport pallet without using a hoist.
+It is absolutely forbidden in the operator manual to grav-jump the vehicle onto a transport pallet without using a hoist.
 Naturally, it is also standard practice.

 **EQUIPMENT AND WEAPONS**